 - Modification of the plan is not possible.

-The perfect example of this is the unemployable, disabled widow.
-During the plan, she had an employed husband that made the plan payments.
-Due to no fault of her own, he died.
+The perfect example of this is the unemployable, widow with disabilities.
+During the plan, her husband was employed and made the plan payments.
+Due to no fault of her own, he passes.
 But, now she can’t make plan payments, and she deserves an early discharge.
-They made payments to the creditors for 3-4 years in good faith.
+Moreover, they made payments to the creditors for 3-4 years in good faith.
 In fact, the creditors got more than Chapter 7 would have paid.
 Also, it is impossible to modify the plan to make Chapter 13 work.

 However, this requires that you do this in good faith.
 As an example, the widow murders her husband and then expects to get a discharge.
 That doesn’t work because the death is not “due to circumstances beyond her control.”

 Early and Hardship discharges allow a debtor a huge benefit over converting to a Chapter 7.
 To get a hardship discharge, a debtor must supply proof they qualify for a Chapter 13 hardship discharge under 11 U.S.C. § 1328(b).
 Injury or illness is often the reason for a hardship discharge.
 If you want a longer version of what needs to go into the motion to approve a hardship discharge look at the Bandilli case.
 In re Bandilli, 231 BR 836, (BAP 1st Circuit 1999).

 ⎆ The Bandilli criteria.

 One of the things the courts look for is if you make your best efforts to complete the plan.
 Here’s a brief example.
 To defeat the Chapter 13 plan, they also consider events that come along like a hurricane or other natural disasters.
 Interestingly, it is ok if you see the hurricane coming and file Chapter 13 knowing you might have to ask later for the hardship discharge.
 However, it is not ok to cause a hurricane and then complain about it.
 To further explain, the following are the elements of the test: